Back in the Day, Maine Loggers Were Scared of More Than Just Bigfoot

 This beast's name actually pretty much implies what its deal is.
 It's a little ape-like creature with long arms, that would snap branches off of trees, and then throw them at their unsuspecting victims.
 It was believed that the branches could be thrown with such force, that death was a distinct possibility.

 The hoop snake was a mythical creature allegedly first seen in Scarborough in the mid-1600s.
 It was the most poisonous snake in the world, but instead of fangs in its mouth, it had a stinger on its tail.
 When after prey, it would put its stinger in its mouth and roll at high speed, chasing its victim.
 It even tried to bite Paul Bunyan once.

-Two hundred years ago, these creatures may have seemed a bit more believable.
-I mean when you're living in a time period where leaches and bloodletting were still semi-common, being convinced that weird creatures with very specific agendas lived in the woods isn't that far fetched.
+A couple hundred years ago, these creatures may have seemed a bit more believable.
+I mean when you're living in a time period where leeches and bloodletting were still semi-common, being convinced that weird creatures with very specific agendas lived in the woods isn't that far-fetched.
 And who knows?
 They may be totally real.
 But probably not.

 I bet old Maine loggers started half of these terms we use all the time...